Genesis posts flat first half, sees 2022 as a pivotal year for power

 Analysis Genesis had undertaken through to 2030 showed the electricity sector will be 96 to 98 per cent renewable by the end of the decade.

-Genesis, which is just over half owned by the Government, raised its interim dividend by one per cent to 8.7 cps and said its dividend reinvestment plan would be reintroduced.
+Genesis, which is just over half owned by the Government, raised its interim dividend by 1 per cent to 8.7 cps and said its dividend reinvestment plan would be reintroduced.